Katherine Clegg Smith, PhD

 MA , University of Leeds , 1997

 Katherine Clegg Smith is a sociologist with research interests around the social determinants of health behavior.
-Dr. Smith’s particular area of expertise is the role played by the news media in health knowledge and behavior.
+Dr. Smith’s particular area of expertise is communication of health information.
 She also has a general interest in identity and its relationship to health.
 Much of Dr. Smith's research is organized around individual and collective understanding of health issues and experiences.
+Dr. Smith was an author of the NIH Best Practices in Mixed Methods Research for the Health Sciences.

 Dr. Smith is currently leading a study funded by NCI and OBSSR to explore identity issues and dietary behaviors among long term cancer survivors.
-She has also led research projects that link news coverage of tobacco and diet to individual behaviors and attitudes around policy change.
-Dr. Smith is also working with clinical colleagues in rheumatology to explore how people with rheumatic, auto-immune conditions undertand and articulate their experiences.
+She also leads the TPackSS study, a global surveillance system of tobacco packaging.
+She is also working with clinical colleagues in rheumatology and neurology to explore how patients undertand and articulate their health-related experiences.

 Dr. Smith teaches classes that explore the use of sociological theory and qualitative methodology in public health research.
 She co-directs the MHS in Social Factors in Health.
-Dr. Smith is an Associate Editor for the CBPR journal, 'Progress in Community Health Partnerships: Research, Education, and Action'.
-She has recently become the Director for the Center for Qualitative Studies in Health and Medicine.
+She directs the Center for Qualitative Studies in Health and Medicine.

 Honors and Awards